 Say you succeed in lowering your cost per hire rate.
 Yet, you struggle with keeping your new hires for longer than 6 months.
 This means you’re spending just as much, if not more, than before you reduced your expenses.

 One way to boost your retention rates and lengthen tenure is to improve your onboarding process.
-For example, you can use tools like eversign to automate the signing of documents.
+For example, you can use tools like Xodo Sign to automate the process of signing documents.

 Whatever you can do to make the process convenient is key.
 Also, it’s important to offer online features, such as easy-to-search employee handbooks, guides, and video tutorials.